AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/inscriber.md

 ## Simple Automation

-As an example, the sidedness and rotateability mean you can semi-automate inscribers like so:
+As an example, the sidedness and rotatability mean you can semi-automate inscribers like so:

 <GameScene zoom="4" background="transparent">
   <ImportStructure src="../assets/assemblies/inscriber_hopper_automation.snbt" />